emvaized/selecton-extension/README.md

 * Copy any text in one click
 * Adds 'Open link' and 'Translate' buttons depending on selected text
 * Currency converter (supports 30+ currencies)
-* Basic unit converter (metric/imperial)
+* Basic units converter (metric/imperial)
-* Fully customizable appearance for tooltip and text selection
+* Fully customizable appearance for tooltip and text selection colors

 Note: